🇨🇦

 • • Fingerprints for RCMP check

-• • Payment for authentication fees
+• • Payment for apostille fees

 Third-Country Consulate Option